 No ice also means less mess and no risk of finding soggy sandwiches.
-If you do want ice, the cooler gets cold enough to freeze water, so you can always fill a few ice trays if you need to.Buy on Amazon
+If you want ice for your drinks, the cooler gets cold enough to freeze water, so you can always fill a few ice trays if you need to.Buy on Amazon

 Solar-Powered Camping Shower Bag

-There’s probably a shower nearby if you’re at a campground, but when you’re deep in the woods, warm showers are hard to come by.
+There’s probably a shower nearby if you’re at a campground, but when you’re deep in the woods, hot water is hard to come by.
 That’s where solar showers come in.